Is the SPF in your foundation or moisturiser enough?

 Here’s the real reason why you should invest in a separate SPF or sunscreen to wear under your make-up.

-Along with vitamin C and retinol, SPF is up there as one of three scientifically proven ingredients you need in order to make a veritable difference to the way your skin ages.
+Along with vitamin C and retinol, SPF is up there as one of three scientifically proven ingredients you need in order to make an identifiable difference in the way your skin ages.

 “I would strongly advise against using make-up as a sole form of SPF because we just don’t apply these products in thick or even enough layers to get anywhere close to the level of protection provided by a typical sunscreen or sun protection moisturiser,” says consultant dermatologist Dr Justine Kluk.